PacktPublishing/Continuous-Delivery-With-Docker-and-Jenkins-3rd-Edition/Chapter02/README.md

 # Chapter 2: Introducing Docker

-All the instructions assumes you have Docker (Community Edition) installed and configured on your machine.
+All the instructions assumes you have Docker installed and configured on your machine.

 ## Code Samples